 - 4 cloves garlic crushed

-- ½ inch ginger this is approximately 1 tbsp when grated
+- ½ inch ginger this is approximately 1 tablespoon when grated

 Instructions for making the salmon